 Grades: K-12 | Duration: 60-90 minutes

 Students will learn about the concept of language and how writing is a universal communication tool in China.
 Students will learn how to count in Chinese and be able to recognize the symbols for numbers by demonstration and practice.
-A museum volunteer will give a calligraphy demonstration by writing each student’s name in Chinese characters.
 An optional brush painting activity can be added on to this CEP.

 Brush Painting Add-On

 Experience Chinese calligraphy firsthand!
 Participants create their own art with ink and brushes in conjunction with the Calligraphy lesson.

 Common Core State Standards

 - K.7 – Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).

 - 1.7 – Participate in shared research and writing projects (e.g., explore a number of “how-to” books on a given topic and use them to write a sequence of instructions).

 - 3.1b – Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion).